pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

-* Class-level attributes and methods, and module-level attributes, functions, and classes, which begin with a single underscore (`_`), should be considered _protected_ - they are intended for internal use only, and should not be considered part of the public API of a class or module.
+* Class-level attributes and methods, and module-level attributes, functions, and classes, which begin with a single underscore (`_`), should be considered __protected__ - they are intended for internal use only, and should not be considered part of the public API of a class or module.
 This is not enforced by the language in any way<sup>2</sup> - remember, we are all responsible adults here!

-* Class-level attributes and methods which begin with a double-underscore (`__`) should be considered _private_.
-Python provides a weak form of enforcement for this rule - any attribute or method with such a name will actually be _renamed_ (in a standardised manner) at runtime, so that it is not accessible through its original name.
-It is still accessible via its [mangled name](https://docs.python.org/3.5/tutorial/classes.html#private-variables) though.
+* Class-level attributes and methods which begin with a double-underscore (`__`) should be considered __private__.
+Python provides a weak form of enforcement for this rule - any attribute or method with such a name will actually be __renamed_ (in a standardised manner) at runtime, so that it is not accessible through its original name (it is still accessible via its [mangled name](https://docs.python.org/3.5/tutorial/classes.html#private-variables) though).

 > <sup>2</sup> With the exception that module-level fields which begin with a